June 29, 2020

 Students registering for the Global Crime and Justice program will select online courses from a wide range of topics, including counter-terrorism, trafficking and anti-corruption.
 Each online course takes place over six weeks.
 The certificate program – which requires students to earn 2 credits (approximately 10 per cent of a four-year honours degree) – is open to honours or general undergraduate students at Laurier, students from other universities, and prospective students not currently attending university.
 The certificate can be earned in conjunction with a degree at Laurier.

 Global Crime and Justice courses begin in fall 2020, with application and registration now open.
-For more information about the program, visit wlu.ca/cpsw/global-crime-and-justice.
+For more information about the program, visit the Globel Crime and Justice webpage.

 – 30 –